-Archer and its subsidiaries are parties to collective bargaining agreements material to the Group's operations in Argentina, Brazil, the United Kingdom and Norway.
+Archer and its subsidiaries are parties to collective bargaining agreements material to the Group's operations in Argentina.
+Brazil. the United Kingdom and Norway.
 We have experienced strikes, work stoppages or other slowdowns in the past.
 A prolonged strike, work stoppage or other slowdown by our employees or by the employees of our customers could cause us to experience a disruption of our operations, which could adversely affect our business, financial condition and results of operations.

-The Group is subject to numerous governmental laws and regulations, some of which may impose significant liability on the Group for environmental and natural resource damages.
+The Group is subject to numerous governmental laws and regulations, some of which may impose significant liability on

-The Group is subject to various local and foreign laws and regulations, including those relating to the energy industry in general and the environment in particular, and may be required to make significant capital expenditures to comply with laws and the applicable regulations and standards of governmental authorities and organizations.
+The Group is subject to various local and foreign laws and regulations, including those relating to the energy industry in general and the environment in particular, and may be required to make significant capital expenditures to comply with laws and the applicable regulations and standards of governmental Land drilling activity in Argentina remains at low levels.
+Argentina's authorities and organizations.
 Moreover, the cost of compliance could be higher than anticipated.
 The Group's operations are subject to compliance with international conventions and the laws. regulations and standards of other countries in which the Group operates, including anti-bribery regulations.
-It is also possible that existing and proposed governmental conventions, laws, regulations and standards, including those related to climate and emissions of "greenhouse gases," may in the future add significantly to the Group's operating costs or limit the Group's activities or the activities and levels of capital spending by the Group's customers.
+It is also possible that existing and proposed governmental conventions, laws, regulations and standards, including those related to climate and emissions the Group's operating costs or limit the Group's activities or the activities and levels of capital spending by the Group's customers.